microsoft/vscode-docker/README.md

 By default, Docker runs as the root user, requiring other users to access it with `sudo`.
 This extension does not assume root access, so you will need to create a Unix group called docker and add users to it.
 Instructions can be found here: [Create a Docker group](https://docs.docker.com/engine/installation/linux/ubuntulinux/#/create-a-docker-group)

 ## Azure CLI
-Microsoft ships the latest [Azure CLI](https://github.com/azure/azure-cli) as a Docker image.
+Microsoft ships the latest [Azure CLI](https://github.com/azure/azure-cli) as a [Docker image](https://hub.docker.com/r/azuresdk/azure-cli-python/).
 You can easily launch a container running the CLI from the Command Palette (press F1 and search for `Docker: Azure CLI`).
 The extension will then run an interactive terminal attached to the container.
-Because containers don't retain state, you will need to login each time you run the command.

-To login to your Azure account use the command `az login` and then set the subscription you want to work with using `az account set` (you can see all of your subscriptions with `az account list`).
+After the container is started, you will be prompted to login to your Azure account.
+From there, set the subscription you want to work with using `az account set` (you can see all of your subscriptions with `az account list`).

+> If you do not have an Azure subscription, [sign up today](https://azure.microsoft.com/en-us/free/?b=16.48) for a **free** 30 day account and get **$200** in Azure Credits to try out any combination of Azure services.

 ## Contributing
 There are a couple of ways you can contribute to this repo: